AMSP-04/NETN-LOG/NETN-LOG.md

 ```

-1. A Tasking Federate sends a `Transport` task referencing the transport entity and the transported entities.
+1. A Tasking Federate sends a `Transport` task referencing the transport and transported entities.
 Also, provide a route for the transport and an optional appointment to describe the location and time for pick-up.

 2. The Transport Entity Federate sends an `ETR_TaskStatus` interaction to indicate the start of the transport task.